-Greg is a Principal at Smith Gee Studio with over 20 years of experience in the practice of architecture and planning.
-His contributions to a multitude of complex projects have transformed neighborhoods, communities and cities throughout the Southeast and beyond.
+Greg is a Principal at Smith Gee Studio with well over two decades of experience in the practice of architecture and planning.
+His career has focused on urban redevelopment, community planning, downtown and neighborhood revitalization projects, traditional neighborhood design guidelines, town architect services, and traditional neighborhood architecture.
+His contributions to a multitude of complex projects have transformed neighborhoods, communities, and cities throughout the Southeast and beyond.

 More about me...